Singer-songwriter Mayyadda explores new sound and shows Black musicians ‘are not a monolith’

 Do her songs register with white audiences?
 Yes.
 Mayyadda tells me that she is well received “across the board,” but what changes is the response from the audiences.
 For instance, late last year she played a show at Northeast Minneapolis’ Honey with a primarily Black audience in attendance.
 The energy was different.

 “I had people respond in the middle of the song, which I loved,” she said.
 Mayyadda is excited over her growth in the last year, which has seen her move from primarily acoustic singing to incorporating beats built in conjuction with her producers, Andre Mariette and Malcolm Wells.
-Her cousin – the same one who convinced her to head down to Nashville and record her first EP – became her manager and she is working on establishing herself on the local scene.
+Another cousin, Jande, became her manager and she is working on establishing herself on the local scene.

 By every measure, Mayyadda is in the emerging state of her artistry.
 That strange phase where you realize you can fly and that a larger public (outside of your friends and family) values your creative output, but there are still bills to be paid and reality to be dealt with.
 Living at home has helped with the costs of pursuing her dreams and Mayyadda currently works as a teaching artist at Washburn High School in South Minneapolis.